-Ad-hoc Committee will meet biweekly to provide updates on Spring 2018: funders, architects, realtors, meetings with etc. to funders/financers, architect, location, specific and technology requirements.
+Spring 2018: Ad-hoc Committee will meet biweekly to provide updates on meetings with funders, architects, realtors, etc. to finalize funders/financers, architect, location, and specific technology requirements.
 We will enter into a facilities contract to begin necessary work with move-in date late spring.
 Vendors and suppliers will be selected for furniture, school equipment, and IT infrastructure.